nok/sklearn-porter/readme.md

 ## License

-The package is Open Source Software released under the [MIT](LICENSE) license.
+The package is Open Source Software released under the [BSD 3-Clause](LICENSE) license.